7

 In order for students to be ready for the tasks involved in the final portfolio, and the critical reflection in particular, they need opportunities for self-reflection throughout the quarter.
 We strongly recommend that you plan opportunities for your students to reflect on their successes and failures in relation to the outcomes often and in writing.
 Reflection is not a transparent task that students will be able to do without instruction and in only one or two nights just before the final portfolio is due.
 Reflections that punctuate the quarter can serve as the basis for their selections and their explanations in the final reflection; the students will be grateful to have had the time to practice, and your final grading will go more smoothly because students will be more adept at producing what you are asking of them.

 In 1997, the PWR began using portfolios as a means of assessment.
-Currently, instructors have the option of using paper-based or online portfolios through Canvas or other UW tools, such as Google sites.
-Both options include the same required materials and assessment criteria.
-At the end of this chapter, we include student instructions for how to complete a paper-based and an online portfolio.
+Currently, instructors have the option of using paper-based or online portfolios through Canvas or other UW tools, such as Google drive, although we strongly recommend the Canvas eportfolio option for its ease of use and access, including privacy protections, for students.
+While you still have the option to ask students to submit a paper-based portfolio, use of this option is rare; almost no PWR instructors in the mid-2020s require students to submit assignments on paper or compile paper-based portfolios.

-In a paper-based portfolio, students usually present their critical reflection in the form of a portfolio cover letter (approximately three single-spaced pages) following a standard business letter format (sample letters are available on the PWR website).
+In a paper-based portfolio, students usually present their critical reflection in the form of a portfolio cover letter (approximately three single-spaced pages) following a standard business letter format.
 The portfolio then includes the ready-for-evaluation major assignment and two to four shorter assignments, along with their drafts.
-For a portfolio to be considered complete, it also needs to include all the remaining assignments completed throughout the quarter.
+For a portfolio to be considered complete, it needs to include all the remaining assignments completed throughout the quarter.
 Students usually submit their paper-based portfolios in a large manila envelope, binder, or clasped with a clip.
 (You may specify a standard submission format if you like.)
 Keep in mind that students should not leave their portfolios in a public space to be picked up later.
 If you decide to use paper-based portfolios, please establish a time and place when students can drop them off directly to you during office hours or slide them under your office door.

-In an online portfolio, students submit all of the same materials they would in a paper-based portfolio via Canvas’s Assignment submission tool.
-They upload their critical reflection in the form of commentary (the textual equivalent of roughly three single-spaced pages), their revised and ready-for-evaluation major assignment, two to four shorter assignments, and all drafts of all assignments completed over the quarter (this section is referred to as the “Compendium).
+In an online portfolio, students submit all of the same materials they would in a paper-based portfolio via Canvas’s Assignment submission tool, or alternatively in a shared Google drive folder that they make accessible to their instructor (although in recent years instructors have reported some challenges with late grades for students who fail to make their Google drives accessible to them until after grades have been due; we recommend using Canvas eportfolios for this reason).
+Students upload their critical reflection in the form of commentary (the textual equivalent of roughly three single-spaced pages), their revised and ready-for-evaluation major assignment, two to four shorter assignments, and all drafts of all assignments completed over the quarter (this section is referred to as the “Compendium).
 This option works particularly well if you have collected drafts through Canvas and commented on them electronically throughout the quarter.

 Please note that you have the option of asking students to submit some portion of an online portfolio in paper format—a collection of first drafts with hand-written comments from you or peers, for example.

-The annotated sample in the PWR Portfolio appendix of Writer/Thinker/Maker is an online portfolio.
+The annotated sample in the PWR Portfolio chapter of Writer/Thinker/Maker, chapter 16, is an online portfolio.

 There are many benefits, pedagogical and otherwise, of using online, rather than paper-based, portfolios in your class.
 These benefits include: